 The first section explains in brief what the EU is.

 The second section, ‘What the European Union does’, describes what the EU is doing in 35 different areas to improve the lives of people in Europe and further afield.

 The third section, ‘How the European Union makes decisions and takes action’, describes the institutions at the heart of the EU’s decision-making process and how their decisions are translated into actions.

 |This publication is available in the following formats|

 The European Union (EU) is a unique economic and political union between 27 European countries.

 The predecessor of the EU was created in the aftermath of the Second World War.
 The first steps were to foster economic cooperation: the idea being that countries that trade with one another become economically interdependent and so more likely to avoid conflict.
 The result was the European Economic Community, created in 1958 with the initial aim of increasing economic cooperation between six countries: Belgium, Germany, France, Italy, Luxembourg and the Netherlands.

-Since then, 22 more countries joined (and the United Kingdom has begun the process to leave the EU) and a huge single market (also known as the ‘internal’ market) has been created and continues to develop towards its full potential.
+Since then, 22 more countries joined (and the United Kingdom left the EU in 2020) and a huge single market (also known as the ‘internal’ market) has been created and continues to develop towards its full potential.

 What began as a purely economic union has evolved into an organisation spanning many different policy areas, from climate, environment and health to external relations and security, justice and migration.
 A name change from the European Economic Community to the European Union in 1993 reflected this.